blbadger/blbadger.github.io/nonlinear-dimension.md

 f(a+b) \neq f(a) + f(b)
 $$

-in the sense that how can this come about?
+in the sense of how is this possible?
 Intuitively, this means that the transformation specified by $f$ is different at different locations, such that the location $a+b$ is a different transformation than that which is found at $a$ or $b$ and that simply performing the transformation at $a$ then at $b$ is not sufficient to predict the transformation at $a+b$.
-In sense, the transformations are unique.
+In a sense, the transformations are unique for every element of the pre-image.

 But this remains a somewhat counter-intuitive idea.
 We can define the set of all possible transformations for any given $f$ as $\mathscr S$.
-Now as all finite quantities can be added, elements $a$ and $b$ of $\mathscr S$ are not finite.
+As all finite quantities can be added, elements $a$ and $b$ of $\mathscr S$ are not finite.
 An infinite set is equivalent to one of its proper subsets, meaning that inside elements $a$ and $b$ there are more of $a$ and $b$.
-This perhaps makes it intuitively mmore understandable as to why these elements cannot be added.

-Now recall that nonlinear transformations are usually aperiodic and that bounded, aperiodic maps form self-similar fractals.
+Now recall that most nonlinear transformations are aperiodic and that bounded, aperiodic maps form self-similar fractals.
 The observations that $a \in a$ (proper subset) gives a clear reason why such objects exist: each fractal image $i$ contains a smaller version of itself, meaning that $i \in i$ (proper subset, as the smaller version does not contain all points of the larger).

 Here is another argument arriving at the same concusion: Sets cannot be partitioned arbitrarily.
 To see that this statement is true, consider what happens if we try to partition a set $A$ into partition sets $S_1, S_2, S_3 ...$ where members are larger than the other members of the partition.
 It is not clear which elements belong with which others, or even if an element belongs in its own set.